Page last updated: 01 July 2026

 What other obligations are there?

-The Financial Markets Conduct Act defines a material change as, "a change that adversely affected your capacity to perform the licensed market service in an effective manner" or "a change that means that the licensing requirements (capability, fit and proper and not likely to contravene) are not or are no longer satisfied".
+The Financial Markets Conduct Act defines a material change of circumstances as, "a change that adversely affected your capacity to perform the licensed market service in an effective manner" or "a change that means that the licensing requirements (capability, fit and proper and not likely to contravene) are not or are no longer satisfied".

 What if I'm not sure whether to report something or not?